josharsh/100LinesOfCode/BirthdayGuesser/README.md

 # Uses a set of numbers to guess the day in which this user was born in the month

-# author : damon
+## Author: Damon

-# help: jsquared21
+## Help: jsquared21